What Can Dialectical Behavioral Therapy Do For You?

 We all have our capabilities, and DBT is set to make them grow by teaching skills to modify their behavior.
 When you go to skills training, it's almost like you're in a class.
 You may be in a group, and you may get "homework" for you to do.
 The homework consists of practicing what you've learned.
 If you encounter a situation where you can use that skill, then all the more advantageous for you.
 The sessions are weekly, and they last for about 2-3 hours.
 So it may take about five months for you to use all your skills.
 However, some classes aren't as long, so talk to your therapist if you can't handle a typical class.

 There are five main skills to learn:

-- Emotion Regulation: this teaches you how you can be aware and take control of your emotions whenever an undesirable one pops up.
+- Emotion Regulation: this teaches you how to be aware and control your emotions whenever an undesirable one pops up.